 - Your relationship with the applicant.

-- A statement of your commitment to ensuring the visitor leaves the U.S. before the visa expires.
+- A statement confirming that your significant other will return to Colombia before the visa expires.

 - Your contact information.

-- Evidence of Your Legal Status in the U.S.: A copy of your U.S. passport or naturalization certificate.
+- Proof of Legal Status in the U.S.: A copy of your U.S. passport, naturalization certificate, or other legal status documents.

-- Proof of Ties to the U.S.: Evidence that you are settled in the U.S. and will ensure the visitor's departure, like a lease agreement, property deed, or utility bills.
+- Proof of Ties to the U.S.: Lease agreements, property deeds, or utility bills as evidence that you are settled in the U.S.

 For a K-1 Fiancé(e) Visa:

-The K-1 visa process is more complex and involves specific legal requirements:
+The K-1 visa process is more complex and involves legal requirements for U.S. citizens sponsoring a visa for Colombians to USA for marriage.

-- Petition for Alien Fiancé(e) (Form I-129F): As the U.S. citizen, you need to file this form with USCIS.
-The form requires:
+- Petition for Alien Fiancé(e) (Form I-129F): As the U.S. citizen petitioner, you must submit this form to USCIS, including:

-- Evidence of your intention to marry within 90 days of your fiancé(e)'s arrival in the U.S.
+- Evidence of your intent to marry within 90 days of your fiancé(e)'s arrival.

-- Proof that you have met in person within the last two years, unless you qualify for an exemption.
+- Proof that you have met in person within the last two years, unless qualifying for an exemption.

-- Affidavit of Support (Form I-134): This form demonstrates your ability to financially support your fiancé(e) in the U.S.
+- Affidavit of Support (Form I-134): Demonstrates your ability to financially support your fiancé(e) during their stay in the U.S.

-- Proof of Financial Stability: Tax returns, employment letters, pay stubs, and/or bank statements.
+- Proof of Financial Stability: Tax returns, bank statements, employment letters, and pay stubs to prove financial sufficiency.

-- Criminal Background Information: If you have a criminal record, provide court and police records, along with a personal statement about your criminal history.
+- Criminal Background Information: If you have a criminal record, include court and police records along with a personal statement.

-- Interview Preparation: Once the petition is approved, your fiancé(e) will need to prepare for the visa interview at the U.S. Embassy or Consulate in Colombia.
-You can help by providing necessary documentation.
+- Visa Interview Preparation: Once the U.S. visa for Colombians petition is approved, your fiancé(e) will need to attend a visa interview at the U.S. embassy visa Colombia.
+You can assist by providing:

 Additional Tips: